avantikalal/covid-gene-expression/README.md

 _Methodological:_ Create a packaged reproducible pipeline in Docker to help scientists to easily treat their RNA-Seq data and for us if any new dataset comes out

-The report describing all the work and results generated during the virtual Biohackathon can be found [here](report/paper.pdf).
+The report describing all the work and results generated during the virtual BioHackathon can be found [here](report/paper.pdf).

 ## Projects